-Even if you’ve previously visited the Virgin Islands, until you’ve set foot on St. John, you ain’t seen nothin’ yet.
-The postage-stamp-size dot of land east of St. Thomas is among the smallest developed islands in the Caribbean.
-With few roads, near-zero chain businesses of any kind, and the vast majority of land designated as national park, it feels a thousand miles from anywhere.
-Here are just a few of the best places to eat, play, and crash in one of America’s best tropical destinations.
+Even if you’ve been to the U.S. Virgin Islands, until you’ve set foot on St. John, you ain’t seen nothin’ yet.
+This postage-stamp-size speck of land just east of St. Thomas is among the smallest developed islands in the Caribbean.
+With few roads, near-zero chain businesses of any kind, and the vast majority of land designated as a U.S. National Park, it feels a thousand miles from anywhere.
+Here are just a few of the best places to eat, play, and stay in one of America’s best tropical island destinations, St. John, USVI.

-The Caribbean is home to some of the world’s most stunning beaches and St. John alone is home to many of them.
-Pick up a dirt cheap Jeep rental in Cruz Bay and spend the day cruising the island’s North Shore through Virgin Islands National Park where every beach seems even more incredible than the last.
-From east to west, you’ll find Maho Bay, Cinnamon Bay and, finally, Trunk Bay.
-The latter is staggeringly beautiful: soft, white flour sand, impossibly turquoise water, and the island’s best snorkeling with an underwater snorkel trail to boot.
+The Caribbean is home to some of the world’s most stunning beaches, and St. John alone is home to many of them.
+Pick up a dirt-cheap Jeep rental in Cruz Bay and spend the day exploring the island’s North Shore through Virgin Islands National Park, where every beach seems even more incredible than the last.
+From east to west, you’ll find Maho Bay, Cinnamon Bay and finally, Trunk Bay.
+The latter is staggeringly beautiful: Soft, white flour sand, impossibly turquoise water, and the best snorkeling spots in the U.S., with an underwater snorkel trail to boot.

-In lieu of the island’s few chain hotels, find a proper Caribbean inn.
+In lieu of St. John’s few chain hotels, find a proper Caribbean inn.
 Dating back to the mid-1800s, Estate Lindholm offers some of St. John’s oldest and most charming accommodations.

 The 14-room, adults-only garden hotel boasts architectural remnants of the island’s historic sugar plantations with quaint, tropical-inspired rooms and plenty of modern amenities.
 Situated high on a hill overlooking Cruz Bay, the real win here is the panoramic views, which, to be truthful, can be found everywhere you look on St. John.